prisms-center/prisms_jobs/README.md

 ## License

-This directory contains the pbs Python module and related scripts developed by the PRISMS Center at the University of Michigan, Ann Arbor, USA.
+This directory contains the pbs Python module and related scripts developed by the PRISMS Center at the University of Michigan, Ann Arbor, USA, and the Van der Ven group, originally at the University of Michigan and currently at the University of California Santa Barbara.

 (c) 2014 The Regents of the University of Michigan
+(c) 2015 The Regents of the University of California

 PRISMS Center http://prisms.engin.umich.edu
+contact: casm-developers@lists.engr.ucsb.edu

 This code is a free software; you can use it, redistribute it, and/or modify it under the terms of the GNU Lesser General Public